 Each division's allocation of at-large bids will be filled according to the second round TRS.
 At-large slots are filled according to quality regardless of district.
 Some situations may require an additional third round run-off.
 After each division's at-large bid allocations are filled, stand-by teams may be selected from the highest-ranking teams remaining in the at-large pools.

-At large bid opportunities for yearlong individual competitors will be determined by the quality and number of entries submitted in each division.

-Coaches may purchase memberships until Friday, January 10, 2015.
+At-large bid opportunities for yearlong individual competitors will be determined by the number of entries submitted in each division, and the quality of the submissions as determined by the Evaluation Director.
+Coaches may purchase memberships until Friday, January 3, 2020.
 Teams or yearlong individuals registering after the registration deadline will be assessed a late fee.

-Each evaluator is responsible for extrapolating and adding sub-scores, total scores and ranks.
+Each evaluator is responsible for extrapolating and adding sub-scores, total scores, and ranks.
 All qualifying problem scoresheets will be re-checked for mathematical accuracy.
-Any error in calculation which could affect a team's qualification for the State Bowl should be immediately reported to the state director.
-Future Problem Solving of Virginia reserves the right to adjust the number of state bowl teams to include teams who lost a bid due to an error.
+Any error in calculation which could affect a team's qualification for the State Bowl should be immediately reported to the State Director.
+Future Problem Solving of Virginia reserves the right to adjust the number of state bowl teams to include teams who did not receive a bid due to an error.